Beah Richards

 Born in Vicksburg, MS, as Beulah Richardson, her birth name, she was the daughter of Beulah Molton Richardson, a seamstress and Parent Teacher's Association (PTA) advocate, and Wesley R. Richardson.
 Before becoming a professional, Richards attended college and studied acting in San Diego.
 She spent most of her career onstage and only appeared in a few films.

-In 1951, she moved to New York, getting her first professional acting job in 1954 when she worked in an off-Broadway production of "Take a Giant Step" Over the rest of the decade, her stage appearances were spotty, and she did not get much of a break until she joined a national touring company for a production of "Raisin in the Sun" in the early 1960s.
+In 1951, she moved to New York, where she got her first professional acting job.
+In 1954, she worked in an off-Broadway production of "Take a Giant Step."
+Over the rest of the decade, her stage appearances were spotty, and she did not get much of a break until she joined a national touring company for a production of "Raisin in the Sun" in the early 1960s.
 She had a smaller role in "The Miracle Worker" (1962).
 It was director Otto Preminger who provided Richards with her biggest role when he co-starred her in "Hurry, Sundown" (1967) after seeing her impressive starring performance in the play "The Amen Corner."

 The African American Desk Reference